vseryakov/backendjs/README.md

 - continue untill we visit all neighbors or received required number of macthed records
 - on return the next_token opaque value will be provided if we want to continue the search for more matched for the same location

 This is implemented by the `locations` module from the core.
-To disable this functionality specify `-deny-modules=locations`.
+To enable this functionality specify `allow-modules=locations`.

 - `/location/put`
   Store currenct location for current account, latitude and longitude parameters must be given, this call will update the bk_account table as well with